tardis-sn/tardis/docs/development/matterbridge.rst

 =====

 Use the TOML file in ``tardis-matterbridge`` as an example.
-You can set up as many gateways as you want!.
+You can set up as many gateways as you want!

 -----